Theycallmejoly/todo_project/README.md

-Here’s a GitHub-ready documentation for your Django REST Framework (DRF) project with clear explanations:

----

 # **Django Task Management API**

 This is a simple **Task Management API** built with **Django REST Framework (DRF)**.
 The project provides a CRUD interface for managing tasks with features like filtering and validation.